punctum-im/protocol-old/PROTOCOL.md

 ## Messages

 Messages are single messages in a text channel.
-They MUST be attached to a text channel, the ID of which is stored in the ``channel_id`` value.
+They MUST be attached to a text channel, the ID of which is stored in the ``parent_channel`` value.

 ___